F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Flexible Fully-decentralized Approximate Actor-critic Framework

-\textbf{F2A2-TD3.} While DDPG can achieve great performance sometimes, it is frequently brittle with respect to hyperparameters and other kinds of tuning.
-A common failure mode for DDPG is that the learned Q-function begins to dramatically overestimate Q-values, which then leads to the policy breaking, because it exploits the errors in the Q-function.
-TD3 (Twin Delayed DDPG) is an algorithm that addresses this issue by introducing three critical tricks, clipped double Q-learning, delayed policy updates and target policy smoothing.
-In F2A2-TD3 algorithm, all agent's two centralized Q-value function are sharing between each other and policy function is independent.
-Each agent has difference policy update frequency and policy smoothing noise for better exploration.
-Since TD3 cannot also be applied to discrete action space, we adopted the same approach as F2A2-DDPG to modify the TD3 algorithm.
+\paragraph{F2A2-TD3.} While DDPG can achieve excellent performance sometimes, it is frequently brittle concerning hyperparameters and other kinds of tuning.
+For example, a standard failure mode for DDPG is that the learned Q-function begins to dramatically overestimate Q-values, leading to policy breaking because it exploits the errors in the Q-function.
+TD3 (Twin Delayed DDPG) is an algorithm that addresses this issue by introducing three critical tricks, clipped double Q-learning, delayed policy updates, and target policy smoothing.
+In the F2A2-TD3 algorithm, all agent's two centralized Q-value functions share each other, and the policy function is independent.
+Each agent has a different policy update frequency and policy smoothing noise for better exploration.
+Since TD3 cannot be applied to discrete action space, the same approach as F2A2-DDPG is adopted to modify the TD3 algorithm.

-\textbf{F2A2-SAC.} SAC (Soft Actor Critic) is an algorithm that optimizes a stochastic policy in an off-policy way, forming a bridge between stochastic policy optimization and DDPG-style approaches.
-It isn’t a direct successor to TD3 (having been published roughly concurrently), but it incorporates the clipped double-Q trick, and due to the inherent stochasticity of the policy in SAC, it also winds up benefiting from something like target policy smoothing.
+\paragraph{F2A2-SAC.} SAC (Soft Actor Critic) is an algorithm that optimizes a stochastic policy in an off-policy way, forming a bridge between stochastic policy optimization and DDPG-style approaches.
+It is not a direct successor to TD3 (having been published roughly concurrently).
+However, it incorporates the clipped double-Q trick, and due to the inherent stochasticity of the policy in SAC, it also winds up benefiting from something like target policy smoothing.
 Same as F2A2-TD3, all agents have the same centralized Q-value function and independent policy function.
-Like MAAC, we also introduced the counterfactual baseline proposed by COMA in F2A2-SAC.
-For fairness, we use the attentional critic as same as MAAC algorithm.